 6. Does my agent have to make decisions as he/she thinks I would make them (known as “substituted judgment”), or does he/she have to make them in my “best interests”?

-The statute does not say how an Attorney in fact must act with regard to non life-sustaining procedures.
-However, the more you discuss and document your wishes in conjunction with him/her, the more likely it is that those wishes will be followed.
+The statute does not say how your agent must act with regard to non life-sustaining procedures.
+However, the more you discuss and document your wishes in conjunction with them, the more likely it is that those wishes will be followed.

 7. Is there any rule that says that I can only make advanced instructions, only appoint an agent, or that I must do both?